-A low, ground-hugging herbaceous perennial, rooting from runners.
-Flowers in clusters, each with 5 white petals and many stamens, in the arrangement typical of the rose family.
+Wild strawberry is a low, ground-hugging herbaceous perennial, rooting from runners.
+Flowers are borne in clusters, each with 5 white petals and many stamens, in the arrangement typical of the rose family.
 Blooms April–May.
 Leaves compound with 3 egg-shaped leaflets with toothed lobes, on hairy stems, dark green.
-Fruit a delicious red “berry," technically called an "aggregate fruit," about ½ inch across, ripening June–July.
+Fruit is a delicious red “berry” (technically it’s an aggregate fruit; notice the many seeds on the outside of the fruit), about ½ inch across, ripening June–July.

 Similar species: The nonnative, weedy Indian strawberry (mock strawberry), Duchesnea indica, has yellow petals instead of white, and its “strawberries” lack juiciness and flavor.

 Habitat and Conservation

 Occurs on open slopes, prairies, rocky hillsides, borders of woods, old fields, and a variety of other situations.
 Some people cultivate it as a groundcover or rock garden plant, although it tends to become dormant during the hottest months.
 The commonly cultivated strawberries available at garden centers are hybrids between this native species and a strawberry species native to Chile.
 So far, there are around 250 different cultivated varieties of strawberries available for gardeners.